A Blog Solution With Coexisting Themes

-Very few themes manage to balance practicality and aesthetics.
-For example, although the aurora theme looks cool, it displays too little content on a single page, detracting from the focus on content; just want to tinker
+Few themes can balance practicality and aesthetics.
+For example, the Aurora theme is cool and beautiful, but the content displayed on a single page is too little, making it hard to focus on the content; just want to tinker

-• Consistent routing between sites, facilitating easy theme switching.
-Since the entire blog is now managed through Git, while it’s possible to use different branches to manage different themes, this approach is very inconvenient for updating articles.
-Therefore, this solution is not adopted.
+• Consistent routing between sites, allowing easy switching at any time Since the current blog is managed entirely based on Git, although different branches can be used to manage different themes, doing so is very inconvenient when updating articles, so this solution is not adopted.

-Since hexo generate can specify a configuration file, this provides a possibility for our solution.
-This time, we are using Hexo Next 8 and Aurora two sets of themes, with the configuration files organized as follows in the root directory:
+Since hexo generate can specify configuration files, this provides a possibility for this solution.
+This time, Hexo Next 8 and Aurora themes are used, and the configuration files are organized in the root directory as follows:

 1